Tent: Fully Test-time Adaptation by Entropy Minimization: Method: Test Entropy Minimization via Feature Modulation

-where $\hat{y}_c$ denotes the predicted probability of class $c$.
-This is a totally unsupervised objective, without the true target $y$ for the task.
-Nevertheless, the entropy is a function of the task training, as a measure of the model predictions.
-In this way it is an intrinsic signal for the trained task.
+Our test-time objective $L(x_t)$ is to minimize the entropy $H(\hat{y})$ of model predictions $\hat{y} = f_\theta(x^t)$.
+In particular, we measure the Shannon entropy \citep{shannon1948a-mathematical}, $H(\hat{y}) = -\sum_c p(\hat{y}_c) \log p(\hat{y}_c)$ for the probability $\hat{y}_c$ of class $c$.
+Note that optimizing a single prediction has a trivial solution: assign all probability to the most probable class.
+We prevent this by jointly optimizing batched predictions over parameters that are shared across the batch.

+Entropy is an unsupervised objective because it only depends on predictions and not annotations.
+However, as a measure of the predictions it is directly related to the supervised task and model.

-In contrast, auxiliary tasks used for self-supervised optimization are not directly related to the trained task.
-As such, care is needed to choose an auxiliary task compatible with the domain and task, and a balance must be struck for optimization.
-For concreteness: examples of these tasks include rotation prediction \cite{gidaris2018unsupervised}, context prediction \cite{doersch2015unsupervised}, and cross-channel auto-encoding \cite{zhang2020split-brain}.
-Too much progress on an auxiliary task could interfere with performance on the supervised task, and self-supervised adaptation methods have to limit or mix updates accordingly \cite{sun2019test,sun2019unsupervised}.
-Our entropy objective encounters no such difficulties, and our fully test-time optimization helps generalization in either few or many steps.
+In contrast, proxy tasks for self-supervised learning are not directly related to the supervised task.
+Proxy tasks derive a self-supervised label $y'$ from the input $x_t$ without the task label $y$.
+Examples of these proxies include rotation prediction \citep{gidaris2018unsupervised}, context prediction \citep{doersch2015unsupervised}, and cross-channel auto-encoding \citep{zhang2020split-brain}.
+Too much progress on a proxy task could interfere with performance on the supervised task, and self-supervised adaptation methods have to limit or mix updates accordingly \citep{sun2019test,sun2019unsupervised}.
+As such, care is needed to choose a proxy compatible with the domain and task, to design the architecture for the proxy model, and to balance optimization between the task and proxy objectives.
+Our entropy objective does not need such efforts.